What Does Annual Income Mean When Applying for a Credit Card?

 - Net – Net is your take-home pay.
 This is how much you take home and either cash or deposit in your bank after all deductions are taken out by your place of employment.
 Usual deductions are federal and state taxes.
 Also, local taxes are deducted which may mean county and city and, possibly, school, depending on where you live.
 There are also deductions for Medicare and Social Security.
 You may have deductions for savings plans including retirement savings like a 401(k).
 There may also be a deduction for health insurance.

-- Income – Income is one of the most important parts for approval of a credit card application.
-Only credit score is more important.
-Not only is income critical for approval, it is also essential for determining your credit limit.
+- Income – Income is one of the most important parts of the approval process for a credit card application.
+Only your credit score is more important.
+Not only is income critical for approval, but it is also essential for determining your credit limit.
 Income is not just your salary or the total of your hourly wages.
 It can include other items.
 You should make your income as high as you legally can on your credit card application.
 An amendment to the CARD Act of 2009 broadened the definition of income for credit card applicants.